Wiki · Concept · Last reviewed June 25, 2026

 AI Weather Forecasting

-AI weather forecasting uses machine-learning systems trained on large atmospheric archives to generate forecasts, ensembles, and Earth-system predictions far faster than traditional numerical weather models can run alone.
+AI weather forecasting uses machine-learning and hybrid models trained on large atmospheric archives to generate deterministic forecasts, ensembles, and Earth-system guidance that can run far faster than many traditional numerical weather prediction workflows.

 Definition

 The point is not that physics disappears.
-Training data, evaluation baselines, assimilation pipelines, operational judgment, and forecast communication still depend on meteorology.
-The shift is that learned models can become a fast forecast layer: useful for ensembles, scenario generation, extreme-event screening, operational comparison, and scientific hypothesis testing.
+Training data, reanalysis, data assimilation, evaluation baselines, observing networks, forecaster judgment, and public warning practice still depend on meteorology.
+The shift is that learned models can become a fast forecast layer: useful for ensembles, scenario generation, extreme-event screening, operational comparison, post-processing, and scientific hypothesis testing.

 Major Systems